-- For each test, remember the following: - In plain English, be able to describe the purpose of the test. - Know whether the test is a parametric test or a non-parametric test. - Know the null and alternative hypotheses. - When choosing a test to answer a research question, ask yourself: - What is your research question? - O How many variables do you have? - Are you looking for differences or other relationship? - If you are looking for differences, are your observations independent or paired?
+- For each test, remember the following: - In plain English, be able to describe the purpose of the test. - Know whether the test is a parametric test or a non-parametric test. - Know the null and alternative hypotheses. - When choosing a test to answer a research question, ask yourself: - What is your research question? - 2 How many variables do you have? - What is your scale of measurement? - Are you looking for differences or other relationship? - If you are looking for differences, are your observations independent or paired? - On the hypotheses (or the result of the hypothesis test) answer your research question?

-- For each test, remember the following: - In plain English, be able to describe the purpose of the test. - Know whether the test is a parametric test or a non-parametric test. - Know the null and alternative hypotheses. - When choosing a test to answer a research question, ask yourself: - What is your research question? - O How many variables do you have? - Are you looking for differences or other relationship? - If you are looking for differences, are your observations independent or paired?
+- For each test, remember the following: - In plain English, be able to describe the purpose of the test. - Know whether the test is a parametric test or a non-parametric test. - Know the null and alternative hypotheses. - When choosing a test to answer a research question, ask yourself: - What is your research question? - 4 How many variables do you have? - What is your scale of measurement? - Are you looking for differences or other relationship? - If you are looking for differences, are your observations independent or paired? - On the hypotheses (or the result of the hypothesis test) answer your research question?